-This year the Company also started receiving cash royalty payments from the July 2004 sale of its fertility monitor technology to HealthWatchSystems Inc. The product is branded as OV-WatchTM, and is sold on the Internet and in selected markets in the USA.
+The Company is also receiving cash royalty payments from the July 2004 sale of its fertility monitor technology to HealthWatchSystems Inc. The product is branded as OV-WatchTM, and is sold on the Internet and in selected markets in the USA.
 Further details of the transaction are contained in the October 31st, 2004 Year-End Financial Statement Foot Notes, Note Number 12.